-Requires districts to continue enrolling pupils enrolled in a district under a pilot intermediate school district school of choice program.
+Requires districts to continue enrolling pupils enrolled in a district under a pilot intermediate school district school of choice program even if the program ceases to exist or if the school district ceases to participate.

 Sec.
 91c.
 Participation in Interscholastic Competition